KrzysztofPrzygoda/docs/syntax/markdown.md

 | Paragraph | Text |
 | Line break | Text with line<br />break |
 ```
-> Usually table supports very few nested markdowns.
-For example does not support `# Heading` or list inside table.
-Then you can use HTML.
+> Table may support very few nested markdowns.
+For example does not support `# Heading` nor list inside a table.
+You may use HTML then, as shown above with `<br />` tag.

 ### Code Block